 In deviation thereof, all employees of LBBW México, except for the Managing Director, who were employed in the underlying financial year, should participate in profits due to local legal regulations (PTU)1.
 The local legislation takes precedence over the German InstitutsVergV.
 Granting variable performance-based remuneration as part of participation in profits requires sustained economic performance of LBBW México.
 This is granted to employees based on application regulations of the Participacion de los Trabajadores en las Utilidades (PTU - Taxes and Employees Statutory Profit Sharing) and the statutory allocation keys.
-The variable performance-based remuneration of the Managing Director is based on the model described above.
+Additional variable remuneration for employees and the variable performance-based remuneration of the Managing Director is based on the model described above.